gogeekness/Terraform_Lustre/README.md

 The scrip will create the container with Tofu, AWS CLI, and Ansible.
 Run Tofo on AWS then pass the public IP to Ansible to configure.
 Then the script will run the contrainer creating the Lustre cluster by Tofu.
-* The `deploy_lustre.sh` is more of a pseudo-code, in I have not tested it.
+* The `Lustre.sh` is more of draft in I have not tested it.
+  *  I have used parts of it when I started to create my inital vm, then created a snapshot of the OS disk.
-** However, the commands as a sequence works.
+  *  However, the commands as a sequence works.
 This is who I solved the installation of ZFS on Alma 8 (manualy).

 ### Cluster layout
 There are 3 servers